The Top 5 Productivity Tips for Students

-As a high school teacher, one of the biggest productivity problems I see students face is poor time management.
-And as a parent, I know it is tough feeling like you don’t have the tools to help your kids reach their full potential.
-These tips are the best I found for encouraging intrinsic motivation, in other words, making kids want to improve without the promise of rewards or the threat of punishment.
+In my classes, one of the biggest productivity obstacles I see students face is poor time management.
+And as a parent, I struggle knowing what tools will most effectively help my kids to reach their full potential.
+When I taught Advancement Via Individual Determination, I found the top tools for encouraging intrinsic motivation.
+In other words, these tools will make kids want to improve without promises or threats.

 1. Schedule tasks

 Planners are an invaluable tool for keeping students on task.
-Whether using a paper, online, or on their phone calendar tracking system, students should get into the habit of writing down all of their expected tasks, including extra-curricular activities.
-It helps to have them mark “NH or No Homework” for classes so they won’t question whether or not they had homework and just forgot to write it down.
-Remind your kids to get into the practice of writing down study time as well.
-Scheduling tasks will also help them when packing their bookbags to make sure homework is not left on the counter.
-They simply glance at the planner before leaving for school to make sure the assignments/supplies are packed before leaving for school.
+Using whatever calendar tracking system suits them, students must write down all of their expected tasks, including extra-curricular activities.
+It helps to have them mark “NH or No Homework” so they won’t wonder if they just forgot to write it down.
+Remind your kids to allot study time as well.
+Scheduling tasks will also help them when packing their backpacks.
+They mentally (or manually) checkoff their assignments/ supplies as they are repacked before school.

 Be a “productivity superstar”- Have students check off or highlight (my favorite!!!) assignments in their planners as they are completed so they can quickly “at a glance” see what needs to carry over to the next day.
 This strategy of highlighting scheduled tasks as they are completed is not only a productivity boost, but also a confidence boost as students can visually track what they’ve accomplished.